veracity/veracity-documentation/common/markdown/open-source-projects/open-source-projects.md

 }
 ```

-We use here HttpClient from System.Net.Http to send request and retrieve response.
+We then use the HttpClient from System.Net.Http to send request and retrieve response.
 Note that original service url should be extended with
 ```csharp
 "/execute?api-version=2.0&details=true"
 ```